-Editor’s Note.
+Editor’s Notes.
 The research results reported below were originally published in my 1982 dissertation , extracted for Biological Conservation back in 1988 , and more completely published in the FMCS Newsletter Ellipsaria just last year , if you are looking for something citable.
+They were subsequently published as: Dillon, R.T., Jr. (2023b) Intrapopulation Gene Flow: The polumorphic Pleurocera of Naked Creek.
+Pp 121 – 131 in The Freshwater Gastropods of North America Volume 6, Yankees at The Gap, and Other Essays.
+FWGNA Project, Charleston, SC.

 Last month we left our hard-working graduate student in his carrel at the University of Pennsylvania library, xeroxing manila-folders-full of references on intrapopulation dispersal in freshwater gastropods .
 And planning, as he did, his own study to see if gene flow of such slow tempo but inexorable advance might be sufficient to maintain panmixia in populations of his own favorite study organism, Pleurocera (Goniobasis) proxima, in streams of the southern Appalachians.